cyber-science/2025/_pages/picom/callpaper.md

 <br/>either papers that have an original but not fully
 <br/>validated proposal.
 <!-- The track covers all the topics but it is aimed at
-<br/>either papers that have an original but not fully
-<br/>validated proposal (WiP) or present a breakthrough, a
-<br/>new vision or an out of the box idea on the field to be
-<br/>discussed at the conference (LBI). -->
+	  either papers that have an original but not fully validated proposal (WiP) or present a breakthrough, a new vision or an out of the box idea on the field to be discussed at the conference (LBI). -->

 <h4>Workshop/Special Session Tracks</h4>